nsidc/granule-metgen/README.md

 | premet_dir    | Source        |
 | spatial_dir   | Source        |

+#### Setting Collection Spatial Extent as Granule Spatial Extent
 In cases of data sets where granule spatial information is not available by interrogating the data or via `spatial` or `.spo` files, the operator may set a flag to force the metadata representing each granule's spatial extents to be set to that of the collection.
 The user will be prompted for the `collection_geometry_override` value when running `metgenc init`.
-The default value is `False`; setting it to `True` tells MetGenC to use the collection's spatial extent for each granule.
+The default value is `False`; setting it to `True` signals MetGenC to use the collection's spatial extent for each granule.
 | `ini` element                | `ini` section |
 | ---------------------------- | ------------- |
 | collection_geometry_override | Source        |

+#### Setting Collection Temporal Extent as Granule Temporal Extent
-Analogous to the above flag, another `ini` flag is available to indicate that the collection temporal extent should be used to populate the granule-level temporal metadata.
+RARELY APPLICABLE (if ever)!!, but analogous to the above flag, another `ini` flag is available to indicate that the collection temporal extent should be used to populate the granule-level temporal metadata.
 The user will be prompted for a `collection_temporal_override` value when running `metgenc init`.
-The default value is `False`; setting it to `True` tells MetGenC to use the collection's temporal extent for each granule.
+The default value is `False`; setting it to `True` signals MetGenC to use the collection's temporal extent for each granule.

 | `ini` element                 | `ini` section |
 | ----------------------------- | --------------|
 | collection_temporal_override  | Source        |

 ##### Spatial Polygon Generation
 MetGenC includes optimized polygon generation capabilities for creating spatial coverage polygons from point data, particularly useful for LIDAR flightline data. **This feature is optional and enabled by default.**

 When a granule has an associated `.spatial` file containing geodetic point data (≥3 points), MetGenC will automatically generate an optimized polygon to enclose the data points instead of using the basic point-to-point polygon method.
 This results in more accurate spatial coverage with fewer vertices.